germal/OpenCVB/README.md

 Using the “PointCloud_GVector_TopView”, all the above cameras were used to measure the distance to the wall approximately 2.5 meters from the cameras.
-The results are before.
+The results are below.

 ![](media/a2bdd27cd813f1c37d92db977fc74a00.png)

-Microsoft Kinect 4 Azure results.
+Microsoft Kinect 4 Azure results – these were the best results.

 ![](media/528653ce39895622cffe3622778a5e21.png)